top of page

 ‘Assault’ is defined in section 187 of the Criminal Code Act 1983 (NT).
 The most typical form of Assault is constituted by the application of direct or indirect force to a person without their consent.
 Commonly Assaults involve one person striking another, however you can Assault someone by pushing them, throwing an object at them, spitting on them, or initiating any form of non-consensual force that they might reasonably object to.

-A person can also be Assaulted through the threatened application of force.
+A person can also be assaulted through the threatened application of force.
 The person making the threats has to have the actual or apparent present ability to carry out those threats.
-An example of an Assault of this nature would be one person feigning throwing a rock at another person at close range but not releasing the rock from their hand.
+An example of an assault of this nature would be one person feigning throwing a rock at another person at close range but not releasing the rock from their hand.

-A number of possible defences can operate to have an Assault charge withdrawn or dismissed, for example, self-defence.
+A number of possible defences can operate to have an assault charge withdrawn or dismissed, for example, self-defence.
 It is important that the available defences are considered from the beginning of the proceedings so that the strongest possible case can be advanced on behalf of the defendant.

 Person Writing